Policies for applicants and grant holders

 Equipment purchase and equipment maintenance.
 Applicants can request items of equipment essential to the proposed research project.

-Spinal Research promotes access to research results to the greatest extent possible so that they may form the basis of future discoveries and lead to this public benefit.
+Spinal Research promotes access to research results to the greatest extent possible so that they may form the basis of future discoveries and lead to public health benefits.
 We recognise that intellectual property protection (patents in particular) is a valuable tool to provide incentives for the translation of research results into products that benefit public health.

 Use of animals in biomedical research